Codelco: Northern expansion of Mina Sur

 Between the main pit and Mina Sur there remains a substantial tonnage of so-called exotic copper in the channel of paleogravels (ancient gravels) between the two and which were mined in Mina Sur.
 The minerals, thought to be deposited by colloidal copper solutions leached from the main deposit, included manganese bearing copper pitch and copper wad, along with other impurities which made the ore difficult to leach in the original vats and produced a substandard cathode.
 The 'exotic' ore is now being heap leached and the copper extracted by SX/EW which leaves the impurities behind in the leach solution.
 It is expected that this operation will produce 129,000 tonnes of good quality copper cathode annually.

 Secondary waste dump leach

 This is the leaching of certain copper bearing waste dumps and is expected to produce 26,000 tonnes of copper annually.

-Ministro Alejandro Hales (formerly Mansa Mina)
+Ministro Hales

 This is a major discovery that was made between Chuquicamata and Calama.
 It was initially estimated to have reserves of over 500 million tonnes grading over 1% copper, but was found to be geologically complex and have a high arsenic content and work was stopped on it for some years.
 Work resumed in 2000, as a result of the development of a process to treat high arsenic ores, the need for sulphide ore feed to the mill when Chuquicamata's mining goes underground and to test bioleaching technology.
 It is also possible that it may enable an expansion of the sulphide mill's capacity.